ghgemmer/Halloween/README.md

 back up/down pneumatic functionality is being used.
 The prop base is screwed into the platform guides.

-The right skeleton arm has 3 servos at the shoulder for pitch, yaw, and roll and one at the elbow to bend the elbow.
-The shoulder has the yaw servo attached to the PVC shoulder blade, the roll servo attached to the yaw servos hub, and the pitch servo attached to the roll servos hub.
+The right skeleton arm has 3 servos at the shoulder for yaw, pitch, and roll and one at the elbow to bend the elbow.
+The shoulder has the yaw servo attached to the PVC shoulder blade, the pitch servo attached to the yaw servos hub shaft, and the roll servo attached to the pitch servos hub shaft.
-This seemed to provide the most compact configuration and limited any pulling force on the servo output gear parallel to the axis of the any servo.
+The arm is then attached to the roll server hub shaft, with a half channel and bracket, with the length of the arm parallel to the axis of the shaft.
+This order of servo hub shaft attachments is necessary as the IMU sensors, for mimicing user movements, output yaw, pitch , and roll assuming that, and the ordering of what servo is attached to what servo hub shaft is not commutative  (i.e.  a different ordering of the servo hub shaft attachments will produce a different position of the arm given the same yaw, pitch, roll values).
+Unfortunately, the ordering does not produce a physically compact configuration of the servos as servo hub shaft spacers are needed to keep the arm and roll servo hardware from contacting the yaw servo hardware.
+However it is still deemed acceptable.

 All these servos are
 held in Actobotics servo blocks to withstand lateral (i.e. perpendicular) forces off the servo axis.
 Actobotics hardware, such as screws, hubs, spacers, brackets, channels, flat patterns, attachment blocks, and beams, is used to connect the servo